zarr-developers/governance/GOVERNANCE.md

 all are encouraged to do so.
 By contributing to the project, community members can directly help to shape its future.

-Contributors are encouraged to read the [contributing guide](CONTRIBUTING.md).
+Contributors are encouraged to read the [contributing guide](http://zarr.readthedocs.io/en/stable/contributing.html) for information about contributing to Zarr.

 ## Core developers